Semiparametric Conditional Factor Models in Asset Pricing: Empirical Analysis

+Second, the results of testing the linearity of $\alpha(\cdot)$ and $\beta(\cdot)$ explain why we observe lower $R^2$'s in the linear specification.
+Linearity is strongly rejected at the $1\%$ level in all factor models estimated with one to ten factors (Tables \ref{Tab: Emprical1}-\ref{Tab: Emprical3} report the $p$-values concisely to save space, all of which indicate rejection at the $1\%$ level).
+Moreover, we also find robust evidence rejecting the null hypothesis $\alpha(\cdot) = 0$ across all cases.
+Additional empirical results are provided in Appendix \ref{App: Sec: F} (see Tables \ref{Tab: Emprical_apd1}-\ref{Tab: Emprical_apd3}).

-Before proceeding to the detailed investigation of characteristics and nonlinearity, we need to pin down the signs of the extracted factors.
-Under the normalization $B^{\prime}B= I_K$ and $F^{\prime}M_TF/T$ being diagonal with diagonal entries in descending order, the signs of the extracted factors are undetermined.
-We let the sample means of the extracted factors to be positive so that the unconditional risk premium on each factor is positive.
-Further, to interpret the latent factors, we also report the factor projection regressions and correlation matrix among the extracted factors and six Fama-French factors in Appendix \ref{App: Sec: F}. in particular, compared to the linear case, the factors extracted using our nonlinear specifications have much higher correlations with the market excess return, size, and profitability factors of \citet{FamaFrench_FiveFactor_2015}.
+Before analyzing the contribution of each characteristic to pricing errors and risk exposures, we first determine the signs of the extracted factors.
+Under the normalization $B^{\prime}B= I_K$ and $F^{\prime}M_TF/T$ being diagonal with descending diagonal entries, the signs of the factors remain undetermined.
+To address this, we set the sample means of the factors to be positive, ensuring the unconditional risk premium on each factor is positive.
+To interpret the factors, we examine their correlations with the market factor and five long-short factors from Kenneth R. French’s website as discussed in Table \ref{Tab: factor_compare_app}, and conduct projection regressions, as detailed in Appendix \ref{App: Sec: F} (see Tables \ref{Tab: Emprical_apd10}-\ref{Tab: Emprical_apd13}).
+We find the substantial correlations between these factors and our factors, with both sets explaining significant variations in each other.